 The time is NOW for local non-profit organizations to submit a project proposal to Mt.
 Bachelor attn: Donation Committee, to be involved in the 2016-2017 Charity Ski Week.
 The specific beneficiaries and proposals will be announced in early December.

 Charity Ski Week tickets will go on sale TBD and will end once all tickets are sold, or January 2, 2017, whichever comes first.

 We are pleased to announce that Mt.
-Bachelor is committed to donating $50,000 to the following local non-profit organizations.
+Bachelor is committed to donating $50,000 to local non-profit organizations.